KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 In KeyboardKit, the ``KeyboardAction`` enum defines keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``, which can be used to handle actions, trigger feedback, etc.

-KeyboardKit will bind a ``StandardKeyboardActionHandler`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
-You can modify or replace this action handler at any time.

 [KeyboardKit Pro][Pro] unlocks a pro action handler that automatically registers the most recently used emojis.
 Information about Pro features can be found at the end of this article.